JellyTitan/Sofle-Pico/README.md

 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.3_hero.png)
 ![Sofle Pico](docs/images/build_guide_pico/sofle_pico_v3.4.png)
 ## Punchlist before PR
-* @todo Add pic of tape on back of OLED
-* @todo explore OLED jumper options to consolidate footprints
 * @todo Update OLED with 5 second intro flash.
 (Add powered by QMK to one side)
 * @todo adapt bongocat for 128x64
 * @todo crib the roller encoder hybrid footprint from the stront https://github.com/JellyTitan/stront.git
-* Base on the stront build guide - we may be able to omit the level shifter completely?
+* @todo Base on the stront build guide - we may be able to omit the level shifter completely?
+* @todo The Pimaroni works - but it kinda sucks.
+Is that expected behavior, or can it be cleaned up with some 'debounce' in the firmware?
+* @todo refresh Gerbers and update path
+* @todo: Mention "Lead free"
+* @todo: Mention Jlcpcbpart number placement
+* @todo: seperate jlcpcb gerber?
+* @todo: Update flashing to include pico 'drag and drop' flashing
+* @todo: via support.
+(Update docs too!)
+* @todo: Add legacy sofle layout to QMK.
+(Currently only has my personal layout).

 ## PR Questions
-* Should the separate footprints for the two types of OLEDs be collapsed into a single footprint, and then OLED type is set with a jumper?
-(Increases build complexity, but simplifies case options).
-* Headers are required for the Pico.
-The pico footprints could be pushed farther apart, allowing for a headerless drag solder install, but that would make the board larger/increase manufacturing costs.
-* Should the LEDs be omitted in favor of choc footprints?
+* Should the LEDs be omitted in favor of combo MX/choc footprints like the Sofle V1?
 (The drag soldering required for the level shifter & and the non-standard SK6803 makes the build more difficult)
-* Should the patch bay be omitted in favor of an optional USB-c jack?
-(The patch bay encourages tinkering, whereas the usb-c jack encourages automated production & vendor adoption).

 [Overview](#overview)
  - [Pi Pico vs. ProMicro](#pi-pico-vs-promicro)